POSTERS

-Obtaining 3D kinematics data of insects remains difficult and at best tedious – insects generally do not cooperate.
+Obtaining 3D kinematics data of insects remains difficult and is at best tedious – insects generally do not cooperate.

 How well can insects cling to surfaces of different properties?